frankienakama/pig-dice-final/README.md

 3) Add button for hold, which adds the current turn total to a game total.

-4) If the player rolls a one, stop ability to roll, and add zero to game total.
+4) If the player rolls a one, and add zero to game total.

 5) If the play reaches 100, output a "Winner" message.